As pumping moms, we get accustomed to pumping a certain amount of breast milk at specific times of the day.

 Studies show (source) that double pumping stimulates more milk ejections (let downs) versus single pumping.
 Your output will be more when you double pump.

-I recently saw this video about this topic made by Medela that does a good job of explaining this exact topic.
+I recently saw this video on this topic made by Medela that does a good job of explaining this exact topic.

 It is always best to double pump if you can.